DruryXu/TBAC-UniImage/README.md

 ## Train
 sh train.sh
 ```

-## Limitations
-For a better experience, please use the text-to-image mode.
-The image-text-to-image capability is currently weaker (but you can still try it).

 ## Acknowledgements
 The training and inference codes are modified from [MetaQuery](https://github.com/facebookresearch/metaquery).
 We thank them for their contribution!